Sansec logo

 If you are not using Sansec Shield, you should test and deploy the patch as soon as possible.
 Because the patch disables internal Magento functionality, chances are that some of your custom/external code will break.
 Adobe published a developer guide with instructions.

 If you cannot safely apply the patch within the next 24 hours, you should activate a WAF for immediate protection.
-Only two WAFs block this attack right now: Adobe Fastly and Sansec Shield.
+Only Sansec Shield blocks all known attacks.
+Fastly WAF (on Adobe Cloud) and Cloudflare block some attack vectors but not all.

-If you did deploy the patch but not within 24 hours of publication, we recommend to run a malware scanner like eComscan to find any signs of compromise on your system.
-We also recommend to rotate your secret crypt key, as leaking it would allow attackers to update your CMS blocks indefinitely.
+If you did deploy the patch but not within 24 hours of publication, we recommend to run a malware scanner like eComscan to reveal any backdoors on your system.
+If you find those, you should rotate your secret crypt key, as leaking it would allow attackers to update your CMS blocks indefinitely.

 How the attack works